lauriewaller/Bakery.Solution/README.md

   7. After you have completed the VS Code download, return to Terminal.
 After you've ensured you are still in the root directory of the folder you wish to open, type `code .` and press Enter.
 This will open the application files in VS Code for you.
   8. In Terminal, navigate to Bakery.Tests directory and type in `dotnet restore`.
   9. In Terminal, type in `dotnet run` to run the program and order bread and pastries.
+  10. To run tests for the application, navigate to Bakery.Tests in Terminal and type in `dotnet test`.

 ## Known Bugs